nixworks/public/news/2010/11/9/README.md

 ##### Explosion
 ### [A bomb explosion kills Ali Abadi, governor of Shwak district in Afghanistan's eastern province of Paktia. ](/news/2010/11/9/a-bomb-explosion-kills-ali-abadi-governor-of-shwak-district-in-afghanistan-s-eastern-province-of-paktia.md)
-_Context: Paktia, Ali Abadi, Afghan, explosion, Shwak district_
+_Context: Afghan, Paktia, Shwak district, Ali Abadi, explosion_

 ##### Western Sahara
 ### [The death toll from clashes at a camp in Western Sahara between Sahrawi protesters and Moroccan police rises to eleven. ](/news/2010/11/9/the-death-toll-from-clashes-at-a-camp-in-western-sahara-between-sahrawi-protesters-and-moroccan-police-rises-to-eleven.md)
-_Context: Sahrawi, Morocco, Western Sahara_
+_Context: Morocco, Western Sahara, Sahrawi_

 ##### Anwar al-Awlaki
 ### [Anwar al-Awlaki, a Yemeni cleric affiliated with al-Queda, tells Muslims in a new video posting that they are free to kill American at will, in retaliation for the killing of civilians in Iraq, Afghanistan and elsewhere. ](/news/2010/11/9/anwar-al-awlaki-a-yemeni-cleric-affiliated-with-al-queda-tells-muslims-in-a-new-video-posting-that-they-are-free-to-kill-american-at-will.md)
-_Context: Yemen, Anwar al-Awlaki, Afghan, al-Queda, Iraq_
+_Context: Yemen, Iraq, Afghan, Anwar al-Awlaki, al-Queda_

 ##### Burma
 ### [About 20,000 people flee Burma to escape fighting between the Burmese military and the Democratic Karen Buddhist Army in Karen State after the recent general election. ](/news/2010/11/9/about-20-000-people-flee-burma-to-escape-fighting-between-the-burmese-military-and-the-democratic-karen-buddhist-army-in-karen-state-after-t.md)
-_Context: Burma, Karen State, fighting, Democratic Karen Buddhist Army, Burmese military, general elections_
+_Context: Burma, Karen State, Burmese military, Democratic Karen Buddhist Army, fighting, general elections_

 ##### British military personnel
 ### [Three members of the British Armed Forces are being investigated by military lawyers over alleged abuse of Iraqi detainees. ](/news/2010/11/9/three-members-of-the-british-armed-forces-are-being-investigated-by-military-lawyers-over-alleged-abuse-of-iraqi-detainees.md)